Want to know what Oppo's phones are all about? We round up the best that the company has to offer to help you pick the right one for your needs.

 The few downsides are that the AMOLED panel is only 1080p, the speakers are a bit wimpy, and ColorOS still feels like a bit of a work-in-progress, but for most people, these will hardly matter at all, especially as time has meant it's a lot more affordable now.

 Read our full Oppo Reno 10x Zoom review

 9. Oppo A5 2020

 The Oppo A5 2020 is a great affordable option without making too many compromises.
-With a huge 5000mAh battery, a classy exterior design and a big display, you'd find it hard to believe that it's priced at just £179.99.
+With a huge 5000mAh battery, a classy exterior design and a big display, you'll find it hard to believe that it's priced as low as it is.

-Of course the quad camera doesn't quite match up to it's rivals - with just a 12Mp main lens and limited options, especially when it comes to low light.
-However, at this price compromises are expected, and these downfalls don't quite detract from what is a powerful entry-level phone.
+Of course, the quad-camera doesn't quite match up to its rivals, with just a 12Mp main lens and limited options (especially when it comes to low light).
+That said, at this price, compromises are expected, and these downfalls don't quite detract from what is a powerful entry-level phone.

 Read our full Oppo A5 2020 review

 10. Oppo A53

 Performance holds the A53 back from being a great budget offering but it still impresses, thanks to a smooth 90Hz display and outstanding longevity from its 5000mAh battery.

 Its design is also pretty appealing and if you prefer Oppo's ColorOS user experience to OnePlus' this makes for a great alternative to its doppelgänger, the OnePlus Nord N100.